peiturria/iturria-cv.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi there, I'm Pedro Iturria "
+title: "👋 Hi there, I'm Pedro Iturria"
 excerpt: "About me"
 author_profile: true
 redirect_from: